Generalized Helmholtz conditions for non-conservative Lagrangian systems: The gyroscopic case

 For the \emph{first implication}, we assume that $S$ is of gyroscopic type and therefore there exists a Lagrangian $L$ and a basic $2$-form $\omega$ such that $\delta_{S}L=i_{S}\omega$.
-There are two possibilities to show that the conditions $G_1$ are satisfied.
-One possibility is to consider the three generalized Helmholtz conditions $GH_1 - GH_3$ of Theorem \ref{thm2} and to show that these reduce to the three conditions $G_1$ when $\sigma=i_S\omega$.
-We will provide here a direct proof, which is a little bit simpler then the direct proof of Theorem \ref{thm2}, due to the particular form of the covariant force field $\sigma=i_S\omega$.
 Using third form of $\delta_SL$ in formula \eqref{elform}, we can write the condition that $S$ is of gyroscopic type as follows

 If we apply the derivation $d_J$ to the both sides of the above formula, use the commutation formula \eqref{djn}, as well as the commutation $d_hd_J=-d_Jd_h$, we obtain